Tag (game): Bans and restrictions

 Tag and other chasing games have been banned in some schools in the United States due to concerns about injuries, complaints from children that it can lead to harassment and bullying, and that there is an aspect to the game that possesses an unhealthily predatory element to its nature.
 In 2008, a 10-year-old boy in Omaha, Nebraska, died from brain injuries suffered from falling onto a metal pole while playing tag.
 A school dinner lady in Dorset was left partially paralyzed after a boy playing tag ran into her in 2004; her damage claim was rejected by three Court of Appeal judges, who ruled that the boy had not broken any school rules by playing the game.
+In 2019, Joanne Smith, the headteacher of Rudyard Kipling Primary School & Nursery, banned the game of tag because it was too rough.

 A principal who banned tag in her school criticized the game for creating a "self-esteem issue" in nominating one child as a victim, and noted that the oldest and biggest children usually dominate the game.
 A dislike of elimination games is another reason for banning tag.
 In some schools only supervised tag is allowed, sometimes with a type of tagging called butterfly tagging—a light tap on the shoulders, arms or upper back.

-The president of the US National Association for Sport and Physical Education said that "Tag games are not inherently bad ... teachers must modify rules, select appropriate boundaries and equipment, and make sure pupils are safe.
+The president of the US National Association for Sport and Physical Education said that "tag games are not inherently bad ... teachers must modify rules, select appropriate boundaries and equipment, and make sure pupils are safe.
 Teachers should emphasize tag games that develop self-improvement, participation, fair play, and cooperation."

 Variants

 British bulldog

 One (or two players) starts as "bulldog", who stands in the middle of the playing area, while the other players stand at one end of the area.
 The aim is to run from one end of the area to the other without being caught by the bulldog.
-When a player is caught, he becomes a bulldog himself.
+When a player is caught, they become the bulldog themself.
 The last player is the winner and starts as "bulldog" in the next game.

+Cat and mouse

-Octopus tag
+Chaos tag

-Octopus tag is a mix between Red Rover and tag.
-"It", or "octopus", attempts to tag the other players.
-The playing field is known as the ocean.
-The players, or "fish", line up along one side of the ocean.
-When the Octopus calls out, "Come fishies come!", "Octopus!", or a matching attribute of one or more fishes, they try to run to the other side without getting tagged.
-In a variation, once the fish run to the other side without getting tagged, the game pauses until the octopus starts it again.
-Upon getting tagged the fish become "seaweed" and must freeze or sit where they were tagged, but they can wave their arms around and assist the Octopus in tagging other fish within their reach.
-The last fish to be tagged becomes the next Octopus.
-This game can also be played in the water and then it is called Sharks and Minnows.
+In chaos tag (also known as "ultimate tag" or "ultimate it" and"Everybody is it"), any player may tag any other player.
+When a player is tagged they are declared "down" and must sit down where they were tagged.
+Any players that the "down" player tagged become "up" and begin tagging others.
+The game ends when all but one player is "down".
+Since two players often tag each other at the same time, this variant is especially prone to dispute.
+One version allows players to form alliances that dissolve once everyone but the allies are "down".
+Another makes the players play rock paper scissors.
+The loser becomes "down" and the winner plays on.